-Yes for suspension rate
+Yes, for suspension rate (3-a)

-No for racial disparity index of African American and Hispanic SWD LTS Rate Versus White SWD LTS Rate
+No for racial disparity index of African American and Hispanic SWD LTS Rate Versus White SWD LTS Rate (3-b)

-- The District will continue to offer PD on Functional Behavior Assessments (FBA) and Behavior Intervention Plans (BIP) for school administrators, special education and general education teachers. - PD on classroom management systems will continue to be offered. - The District will review building level behavior support plans prior to determining the need for a FBA/BIP.
+- The District will continue to offer PD on Functional Behavior Assessments (FBA) and Behavior Intervention Plans (BIP) for school administrators, special education and general education teachers. - PD on classroom management systems will continue to be offered. - The District will review building level behavior support plans prior to determining the need for an FBA/BIP.
 This includes a revised process for the Determination of Evaluations Needed process prior to initial and reevaluation requirements. - Ongoing Restorative Practice training for each school in the District. - Further training on the Code of Conduct (in process of being revised by a community committee) will be provided to all building leaders.
-Adherence to the Code of Conduct and interventions should be required prior to a suspension. - In collaboration with the Western New York Special Education Quality Assurance Unit, the District will review racial disparity rates for suspension, receive technical support and address areas of need identified (8 schools selected to participate). - Collaboration with the Attorney General's Office on the implementation of the Strategic Action Plan. - Development and implementation of a more robust data infrastructure system with a central unified software application. - Retroactive utilization of the standard deviation for the LTS Rate as calculated by NY State
+Adherence to the Code of Conduct and interventions should be required prior to a suspension. - In collaboration with the Western New York Special Education Quality Assurance Unit, the District will review racial disparity rates for suspension, receive technical support and address areas of need identified (8 schools selected to participate). - Collaboration with the Attorney General's Office on the implementation of the Strategic Action Plan. - Development and implementation of a more robust data infrastructure system with a central unified software application. - Retroactive utilization of the standard deviation for the LTS Rate as calculated by NY State, once the state rate is released.
+The state's standard deviation is typically released 1 year and several months later and is anticipated for release in November 2023 for the 21-22 school year suspension data.